Kateen Fitzgerald-The Lady Farmer

 She currently lives with her family and the extended community at Compass Rose Farms in Port Townsend, WA.

-He is busy digging in the dirt and doing cool things but his bio is coming soon.
+He is busy digging in the dirt and working on his own homestead, Mosaic, but his bio is coming soon!

 Bio Coming Soon!

 Leigh Senna is passionate about healthy communities, good food, and regenerative agriculture.
 She is currently helping families find homes here in Jefferson County as a real estate agent, and owns a couple businesses that support women’s well being.
 She is honored to be a mama of a 7 year old daughter, and to offer her passion for life at the Dirt Rich School.
 You will see Leigh at the farm and school often, including teaching PDC lecture eleven ~ the practice of designing and cultivating the inner landscape of our minds, hearts, and physical vitality.